 - Easy to make

-- 3 cups of vegetables hiding inside—you don’t even taste it!
+- 3 cups of vegetables hiding insideโand you don’t even taste it

 Overview: Chocolate Zucchini Cake Ingredients

-This decadent cake is made with fresh summer zucchini and pantry basics.
+This decadent cake is made with fresh zucchini and pantry basics.
 Did you know that cocoa powder can dry out baked goods much more than flour?
 To compensate for this, we ensure there’s plenty of added moisture in the cake batter.
-Let’s review:

 - Unsweetened Natural Cocoa Powder: Cocoa powder takes the place of some flour.
-Just as in my regular chocolate cake recipe, make sure you’re using natural unsweetened cocoa powder instead of dutch-process cocoa powder.
-If you’re interested, see dutch-process vs natural cocoa powder for an in-depth explanation.
+Just as in my regular chocolate cake recipe, make sure you’re using natural unsweetened cocoa powder instead of Dutch-process cocoa powder.

 - Espresso Powder: Espresso powder accentuates the chocolate flavor.
 While optional, I highly recommend using it.
 The chocolate zucchini cake won’t taste like coffee.
 Rather, the espresso powder helps bring out the intense chocolate flavor.
-We use it in chocolate zucchini bread also.
+We use it in chocolate zucchini bread and in this chocolate cake roll, too.
+You can find espresso powder in the coffee aisle at the grocery store or online.

 - Oil: Oil adds moisture.
 You can try replacing *some* of the oil with unsweetened applesauce.
 I’ve done this with chocolate cakes and muffins and the result is wonderful, but I don’t recommend replacing all of it.
-Regardless of the zucchini inside, this isn’t health food, it’s dessert.
-Don’t make it something it’s not! 🙂
+Despite the zucchini inside, this isn’t health food, it’s dessert.
+Don’t try to make it into something it’s not!

 - Eggs: 4 eggs bind everything together and add moisture.
-Remember room temperature ingredients are important.
+Remember that room-temperature ingredients are important.

 - Sour Cream: Just like in chocolate peanut butter cake, you can use sour cream or plain yogurt.
 Either add moisture.

-- Zucchini: There are a whopping 3 cups of shredded zucchini in this recipe.
+- Zucchini: Use a whopping 3 cups of shredded zucchini in this recipe.
 Testing how much we can get away with… without actually tasting it!
-Zucchini is pure magic in cakes—nothing but flavorless moisture.
-Same goes with my zucchini bread and zucchini muffins, too!
+Zucchini is pure magic in cakesโnothing but flavorless moisture.
+Same goes with my zucchini bread, apple zucchini bread, and zucchini muffins, too!

-- Chocolate Chips: For mega chocolate flavor, add chocolate chips to the batter.
+Optional Chocolate Chips: For mega chocolate flavor, add chocolate chips to the batter.
 They’re key to those melty pockets of chocolate in each slice.
-I use semi-sweet chocolate chips, but mini chocolate chips or even dark chocolate chips would pair wonderfully.
-Whichever kind of chocolate chips you enjoy in your chocolate chip cookies, you’ll enjoy here, too.
+I use semi-sweet chocolate chips (just like in my peanut butter chocolate chip zucchini bread), but mini chocolate chips or even dark chocolate chips pair wonderfully, too.

-This chocolate zucchini cake comes together quickly and easily, just like my regular zucchini cake!
+This chocolate zucchini cake comes together quickly and easily, just like my regular zucchini cake.
 Simply whisk the dry ingredients in one bowl and beat the wet ingredients together in another bowl.
 Combine the wet and dry ingredients, then add the chocolate chips.
 The cake batter will be slightly thick thanks to all of the zucchini!
-Divide the batter between two 9-inch cake pans or you can make a quarter sheet cake using a 9×13 inch cake pan.
-See my recipe notes for details.
+Divide the batter between two 9-inch cake pans; or you can make a quarter sheet cake using a 9ร13-inch cake pan.
+See the recipe Notes section for details.

 - Need cupcakes instead?
-This recipe yields about 24-30 cupcakes.
-See recipe note.
-Just as decadent and delicious as my regular chocolate cupcakes!
+This recipe yields about 24โ30 cupcakes.
+See recipe Notes.

 Chocolate Frosting